TheTridentGuy/SpeedLog/README.md

 > **NOTICE:** we are aware of a few bugs that break SpeedLog on
 > chromium-based browsers.
+As of the latest deployment they should be fixed.
 If you are experiencing any issues we recommend Firefox.
+> Note that we currently do not support mobile platforms.
 # SpeedLog
 SpeedLog is a web-based amateur radio logging system.
 It's backend is built using Python 3 and the Flask Framework, and